-Recovering the reality of the wars inflicted on us and denied to us also means diving deep into the world of contemporary entertainment, where the staging of an everlasting screen war has become inseparable from the state of actual war zones, as artist, curator, and writer Stefan Tiron argues.
+Recovering the reality of the wars inflicted on us means, not least, diving deep into the world of contemporary entertainment, where the staging of a perpetual screen war has become inseparable from the state of actual war zones, as artist, curator, and writer Stefan Tiron argues.

 Georges Corson of “Les Seigneurs de la guerre” was my first encounter with futuristic militarism on a completely different temporal and spatial scale, and I do not mean the monumental depiction of the Napoleonic Wars in “War and Peace” by Leo Tolstoy.
 It was a time opera in which non-stop war without time and against time became the norm.